-Protein type: Ubiquitin conjugating system; Cell cycle regulation
+Protein type: Ubiquitin conjugating system; Apoptosis; Chaperone; Cell cycle regulation

-Molecular Function: protein binding; ribosome binding; Hsp70 protein binding; polyubiquitin binding
+Molecular Function: protein binding; ubiquitin protein ligase binding; ribosome binding; misfolded protein binding; Hsp70 protein binding; polyubiquitin binding

-Biological Process: ubiquitin-dependent protein catabolic process; negative regulation of proteolysis; synaptonemal complex assembly; internal peptidyl-lysine acetylation; protein stabilization; chromatin modification; negative regulation of proteasomal ubiquitin-dependent protein catabolic process; regulation of cell proliferation; embryonic development; transport; spermatogenesis; brain development; cell differentiation; kidney development; DNA damage response, signal transduction by p53 class mediator resulting in induction of apoptosis; lung development
+Biological Process: ubiquitin-dependent protein catabolic process; negative regulation of proteolysis; synaptonemal complex assembly; regulation of immune response; internal peptidyl-lysine acetylation; protein stabilization; immune system process; chromatin modification; negative regulation of proteasomal ubiquitin-dependent protein catabolic process; regulation of cell proliferation; embryonic development; transport; spermatogenesis; brain development; cell differentiation; kidney development; DNA damage response, signal transduction by p53 class mediator resulting in induction of apoptosis; negative regulation of apoptosis; lung development